-The new VVSG 2.0 standard was ready to be used for testing on November 15, 2022.
-On November 16, 2023, VVSG versions 1.0 and 1.1 will no longer be used by the EAC to certify voting systems.
-This document provides background and clarifying information around the meaning and implications regarding the migration of VVSG standards.
+The new VVSG 2.0 standard was fully implemented on November 15, 2022.
+On November 16, 2023, VVSG versions 1.0 and 1.1 will be deprecated.
+This document provides background and clarifying information around the meaning and implications regarding the deprecation of VVSG standards.